Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Dimension-7 and -8 Condensates

-Applying the equation of motion before factorization yields results with difference $\propto O(1/C_A^2)$~\cite{va_sum}.
+we factorize it before applying the equation of motion for simplicity, i.e. Applying the equation of motion before factorization yields results with difference $\propto O(1/C_A^2)$~\cite{va_sum}.
 For the results in Tables.~\ref{GSR_1-pole} and \ref{GSR_2-pole}, the dimension-8 condensate contribution is negligible (e.g., the lower plot in Fig.~\ref{GSR_OPE}).
 Therefore, the results in this work are not affected by how to factorize the dimension-8 condensate.